Chromery/flow-king/README.md

 * After each round, the contract requires a manual reset to start a new game (cooldown period applies).
 * The winner of the previous round cannot bid in the immediate next round.

 ⚔️ **Strategy Tip:** Bid closer to the countdown's end to minimize your exposure.
-But beware — each bid resets the clock unpredictably!
+But beware, each bid resets the clock unpredictably!

 ---